RenderKit/embree/doc/src/compilation.md

 compatible with your Visual Studio version.
 After installation, put the path to `ispc.exe` permanently into your `PATH` environment variable or you need to correctly set the `ISPC_EXECUTABLE` variable during CMake configuration.
-We have tested ISPC version 1.9.1.
 If you do not want to use ISPC then you can disable `EMBREE_ISPC_SUPPORT` in CMake.

+We have tested Embree with the following ISPC versions:

+  - ISPC 1.14.1
+  - ISPC 1.13.0
+  - ISPC 1.12.0
+  - ISPC 1.9.2

 You additionally have to install [CMake](http://www.cmake.org/download/) (version 2.8.11 or higher).
 Note that you need a native Windows CMake